 The trail descends to Bull Creek, which is crossed by a series of two little seasonal bridges.
 Scramble up the steep bank on the other side, where you’ll find yourself in an exceptional alluvial-flat grove, comparable to the Rockefeller Loop but much smaller and more open.

 The alluvial flat quickly narrows and then ends.
 About a half-mile into the hike, the deep, lush shade of the big-tree old growth abruptly gives way to rather less-impressive old growth.
 Despite the fact that the trail doesn’t climb very much at all, the forest becomes increasingly upland-like over the next few miles: brighter, with smaller redwoods and an understory of huckleberry and tanoak.
 The trail periodically descends into some nice lowland groves, which keeps the hike interesting.
 The distant roar of motorcycles and trucks drifts over from Highway 101 and the Avenue of the Giants.

 The first lowland grove that the trail descends into is the Hale-Douglas Grove, which is a pretty nice grove in a shallow creek valley.
 There’s a plush carpet of redwood sorrel and some striking old-growth redwoods leaning out over the creek.
 A faint side trail to the right follows the creek a few yards to the Neva B. Douglas Grove, which is a clump of redwoods on a small flat at the bottom of a narrow ravine.

 After passing through some relatively unimpressive woodland, a faint trail and a sign to your left lead to the next lowland grove, the Wakefield Baker Grove.
-The side trail leads down the hillside to the alluvial flat and then peters out.
+The side trail descends to the alluvial flat and then peters out.
 There are some decent-sized redwoods here but nothing really spectacular.